You are $75 away from free shipping

 Backed by tons of research or not, caring for your hair with avocados is seriously trendy.
 Besides smashing up an avocado to give your mane a treat, there are a couple of ways you can introduce avocado to your strands if you like.

-The main reason for the interest in avocados and whether they’re good for your hair is due to the rising popularity of avocado hair masks.
-These are often DIY creations, but we recommend looking for a hair care product formulated with avocado or avocado oil.
-Whether the avocado works any magic on your mane or not, a hair mask is a great way to show yourself and your hair a little TLC.
+The main reason for the interest in avocados and whether they’re beneficial for your hair is due to the rising popularity of avocado hair masks.
+These are often DIY creations, but we recommend looking for a hair-care product formulated with avocado or avocado oil.
+Whether the avocado works any magic on your mane or not, a hair mask is a fabulous way to show yourself and your strands a little TLC.

 If you have an opportunity to spoil yourself with a scalp massage, you should always take it!
-After all, who doesn’t love to relax?
-Use a scalp treatment oil formulated with avocado oil for your next massage.
+After all, this hair-care tip is a fabulous way to get a round of pampering in.
+Use a scalp treatment formulated with avocado oil for your next massage.

-Looking for an excuse to eat more avocado toast?
-You’ve found one.
-According to the Cleveland Clinic, nutrition is key for your hair health, and eating healthy fats like avocados is recommended.
+If you need an excuse to eat more avocado toast, consider it done.
+According to the Cleveland Clinic, nutrition is key for hair health, and eating healthy fats like avocados is recommended.